 It wouldn’t be very useful to tell you about what they have right now, as it will change in a few weeks.
 One of their most popular past exhibitions was one on Monet, and a late 2022 one will be on the art of Japanese design.

 Admission into the museum itself is free, but the special exhibitions usually require a ticket, which varies in price.
-The museum also often hosts workshops and education programs led by a diverse set of instructors on many topics.
-You can check out what exactly is happening at the National Art Center during your trip on their website.
+The museum also hosts workshops and education programs on many topics led by diverse instructors.
+On the National Art Center website, you can check out what is happening during your trip.